From rwr

-Converts user-facing documentation (how-to guides, tutorials, API references, examples) in any format — Markdown, PDF, DOCX, PPTX, XLSX, AsciiDoc, RST, HTML, Jupyter notebooks, man pages, TOML/YAML/JSON configs, and plain text — into Claude Code skill directories with SKILL.md plus thematically grouped references/*.md files.
-Use when given a docs directory or mixed-format documentation to transform into an AI skill.
-Uses MCP file-reader server for binary formats.
+Converts documentation in Markdown, PDF, DOCX, PPTX, XLSX, AsciiDoc, RST, HTML, Jupyter notebooks, configs, and text into Claude Code skill directories with SKILL.md and grouped references/*.md files.
+Invoke with docs path for AI skills.

 Converts human-readable documentation in any text or binary format into a Claude Code skill directory.
 Supports Markdown, PDF, DOCX, PPTX, XLSX, AsciiDoc, RST, HTML, Jupyter notebooks, man pages, config files, and plain text.
 Uses the MCP file-reader server for binary document formats.
 The output is consumed by Claude, not humans — every word must serve AI comprehension, not user readability.

-SKILL.md— valid frontmatter + AI-facing workflow instructions + links to all reference filesreferences/— thematically grouped knowledge files, each linked from SKILL.md
+SKILL.md — valid frontmatter + AI-facing workflow instructions + links to all reference filesreferences/ — thematically grouped knowledge files, each linked from SKILL.mdflowchart TD

 Start([Skill receives source + output_plugin]) --> Phase0[Phase 0 — Input Resolution]